google/fuzztest/centipede/doc/DESIGN.md

 ## Related reading

+Centipede currently doesn't do all of the following, but aspires to eventually do much more.

 * [Entropic] Boosting fuzzer efficiency: an information theoretic perspective. https://dl.acm.org/doi/abs/10.1145/3368089.3409748
 * [Nezha]: Efficient Domain-Independent Differential Testing https://www.cs.columbia.edu/~suman/docs/nezha.pdf
-* Centipede doesn't do most of that, but aspires to do more than that :)